Snap election: Armenia

 Snap parliamentary elections were held in Armenia on 9 December 2018, as none of the parties in the National Assembly were able to put forward and then elect a candidate for prime minister in the two-week period following the resignation of incumbent Prime Minister Nikol Pashinyan.
 They were the first elections following the 2018 revolution and the country's first-ever snap elections.

+Belgium

+Snap elections are possible for the Federal Parliament of Belgium, but not for the regional parliaments.
+The last snap election was held in 2010.

+Technically, usually the federal parliament is dissolved by means of a Declaration of Revision of the Constitution (automatically triggering an election), just before the normal expiration of the legislative period.

 Bulgaria

 Snap elections were held in 2014 when neither the Bulgarian Socialist Party nor GERB were able to form a coalition with a tied parliament.

-After the 2020–2021 Bulgarian protests there is a political stalemate which led to snap elections in July 2021, November 2021, 2022 (after Petkov Government fell) and 2023.
+After the 2020–2021 Bulgarian protests there has been a political stalemate which has led to snap elections in July 2021, November 2021, 2022 (after the Petkov Government fell) and 2023, June 2024 (after the fall of the Denkov Government), and October 2024.

 Czech Republic

 Snap general elections were held in the Czech Republic on 25 and 26 October 2013, seven months before the constitutional expiry of the elected parliament's four year legislative term.

 The government elected in May 2010 led by Prime Minister Petr Nečas was forced to resign on 17 June 2013, after a corruption and bribery scandal.
 A caretaker government led by Prime Minister Jiří Rusnok was then appointed by the President, but narrowly lost a vote of confidence on 7 August, leading to its resignation six days later.
 The Chamber of Deputies then passed a motion dissolving itself on 20 August, with a call for new elections within 60 days after presidential assent.
 The President gave his assent on 28 August, scheduling the elections for 25 and 26 October 2013.